Yeat: 2021–2022: Viral success, Up 2 Me, and 2 Alive

-Yeat achieved viral success online through platforms such as TikTok in 2021.
-Writing for Pitchfork, Mano Sundaresan commented "Cutting his teeth in the influential online rap collective Slayworld over the last few years, Yeat was always a little stranger than his peers, and consequently cast as a minor figure.
+Yeat achieved viral success on platforms such as TikTok in 2021.
+In Pitchfork, Mano Sundaresan wrote: "Cutting his teeth in the influential online rap collective Slayworld over the last few years, Yeat was always a little stranger than his peers, and consequently cast as a minor figure.
 But in 2021, his surrealist bent became his superpower."
-Yeat's music began to gain traction online following his 4L mixtape, which was released June 11, 2021.
-The 4L project notably included "Sorry Bout That" and "Money Twerk".
+Yeat's music began to gain traction online after his mixtape 4L was released on June 11, 2021.
+4L includes "Sorry Bout That" and "Money Twerk".

-In August, he released the EP Trendi which had increased success with "Mad Bout That" and "Fukit".
-Also in August, a snippet of his song "Get Busy" went viral online, attracting considerable media and fan attention upon its release.
-The song was particularly cited by media outlets for its line "this song already was turnt but here's a bell", which was immediately followed by the ringing of church bells (which are often incorporated into his songs).
-Fellow rappers Drake and Lil Yachty also referenced the line.
+In August, Yeat released the EP Trendi, which had increased success with "Mad Bout That" and "Fukit".
+Also in August, a snippet of his song "Get Busy" went viral online, attracting considerable media and fan attention.
+The song was particularly noted for its line "this song already was turnt but here's a bell", which is immediately followed by the ringing of church bells (which often appear in his songs).
+Rappers Drake and Lil Yachty referenced the line.

-On September 10, Yeat released his debut studio album Up 2 Me through an initial one-album deal with Interscope Records and Foundation Media.
-The album received generally positive reception from critics.
-After the limited Interscope and Foundation deal had ended, Yeat fulfilled a promise he made to Zack Bia by signing with the latter's Field Trip Recordings, in addition to Conor Ambrose's Listen to the Kids, in a joint venture with Geffen Records and Interscope Records.
+On September 10, Yeat released his debut studio album, Up 2 Me, through a one-album deal with Interscope Records and Foundation Media.
+The album received generally good reviews from critics.
+After the limited Interscope and Foundation deal ended, Yeat fulfilled a promise he made to Zack Bia by signing with the latter's Field Trip Recordings, in addition to Conor Ambrose's Listen to the Kids, in a joint venture with Geffen Records and Interscope Records.

-On January 22, 2022, Up 2 Me made its debut on the Billboard 200, initially reaching number 183 and ultimately peaking at number 58.
-Later that same month, Yeat teased a mid-February release date for his next album, 2 Alivë.
+On January 22, 2022, Up 2 Me debuted on the Billboard 200, initially at number 183 and peaking at number 58.
+Later that month, Yeat teased a mid-February release date for his next album, 2 Alivë.
 His song "U Could Tell" was featured in the Euphoria episode "You Who Cannot See, Think of Those Who Can", which premiered on January 30.

-On February 11, the single "Still Countin" was released alongside a Cole Bennett-directed music video.
+On February 11, the single "Still Countin" was released alongside a Cole Bennett-directed video.
 On February 18, Yeat released his second studio album, 2 Alive, through Geffen Records, Field Trip Recordings, Listen to the Kids, and Twizzy Rich.
-It debuted and peaked at number six on the Billboard 200, selling around 36,000 units and becoming his highest charting project.
-On April 1, the deluxe version of 2 Alive, titled 2 Alive (Geek Pack), was released.
+It debuted and peaked at number six on the Billboard 200, selling around 36,000 units and becoming his highest-charting project.
+On April 1, the deluxe version of 2 Alive, 2 Alive (Geek Pack), was released.
 On April 29, he released "No Handoutz", a collaborative single with Internet Money Records.

 On June 28, Yeat released "Rich Minion", a single he was commissioned to create for a Lyrical Lemonade-produced trailer promoting the film Minions: The Rise of Gru.
-After its release, the song became associated with "GentleMinions", a meme involving people who would dress in formal attire and attend screenings of the film while it was playing in movie theatres during the summer of 2022.
+After its release, the song became associated with "GentleMinions", a 2022 meme involving people who dress in formal attire and attend screenings of the film.